jeet8200/CDN-SNI-Scanner-PLUS-for-V2Ray-xray/README.md

 ## License

-MIT License — Free for personal and commercial use.
+MIT License — Free for personal Use

 ---